 95 per cent within 21 days

 98 per cent within 28 days

 seven days for paper applications

 PSNI is currently experiencing delays in returning applications.
-Where a case is referred to PSNI it will take approximately seven weeks for the disclosure certificate to be issued.
+Where a case is referred to PSNI it will take approximately five weeks for the disclosure certificate to be issued.

 Applications made online, by either an individual or a registered body can be tracked using the case tracking facility in your online account.